eaglerockdude/autm-rb/_posts/2018-02-01-JS-concurrency.md

  In javascript what we are focused on is breaking down the tasks and scheduling them in the best order within context of coordinating concurrency.

+ Javascript is single-threaded no matter what.
+But we can simulate multi-threading.

  To coordinate concurrency we can use *callbacks*...and now *promises* via ES6..